Are you OK with cookies?

 Welcome to the UK National Preventive Mechanism

-The UK National Preventive Mechanism was established in 2009 to strengthen the protection of people in detention through independent monitoring.
+The UK National Preventive Mechanism was established in 2009 to prevent torture and ill treatment of people deprived of their liberty, and to strengthen the protection of people in detention through independent monitoring.

 Find out more